Janosch-Gehring/nlu-annotations/big_ambisentence_task/resources/intro_text.md

-# Introduction to the Sentence Ambiguity Task
+# Introduction to the Ambiguous Sentence Task

 ## Overview